Mexico's most-wanted: A guide to the drug cartels

 How many people have died?

 Mexico registered more than 200,000 murders from January 2007 to December 2016, according to government records.
-More than 30,000 people are classified as disappeared in that same timeframe.
+More than 30,000 people are classified as having disappeared in that same timeframe.

-With 23,953 murders, the homicide rate in 2016 was lower than in the years between 2010 and 2012.
-But preliminary figures for 2017 suggest the past 12 months could turn out to be the worst yet in the last decade.
+2017 was the most violent year in two decades, with more than 25,000 murders, official figures suggest.

-The final figures for 2017 are expected to be published in July 2018.
+The final figures for the year are expected to be published in July 2018.